Managing members

 For example, if a project's default permission setting is set to **View**, every member's permission will have view permission in that project:

-* Any **Editor** will see the project maps as a **View**.
+* Any **full-seat member** will see the project maps as a **View**.

-* Any **Contributor** will see the project maps as a **View**.
+* Any **viewer** will see the project maps as a **View**.

 #### For private projects

 Only workspace members invited to the private project can see the maps in the project.
-When inviting a member to the private project, their permission level must match or be below the member's workspace permission.
+When inviting a member to the private project, their permission level must match or be below the level set by their license (viewers are capped at View).

 #### Invite external collaborators